 Lecturer on Education

-Kaia Stern is co-founder and director of the Prison Studies Project, the first practitioner in residence at the Radcliffe Institute, executive director of Concord Prison Outreach, and co-leads the Transformative Justice Initiative at HGSE.
+Kaia Stern is co-founder and director of the Prison Studies Project and the first practitioner in residence at the Radcliffe Institute.
 From Sing Sing prison to The White House, Stern’s work has been grounded in reimagining justice.
 She has taught extensively on topics such as liberation theology, ethics, punishment, race, eye contact and transformative justice.
-Author of Voices from American Prisons: Faith, Education, and Healing (Routledge, 2014), she is currently working on a book about memory and justice.
+Author of Voices from American Prisons: Faith, Education, and Healing (Routledge, 2014).

 Stern holds a doctorate in religion from Emory University and an M.A. of theological studies from the Harvard Divinity School.
 She is ordained as an interfaith minister, co-leads the Transformative Justice Initiative at HGSE, and has been learning/teaching in and about U.S. prisons for 25 years.

 Click here to see a full list of Kaia Stern's courses.